 - Soil pest problems.
 Select materials that control diseases, insects, and nematodes that pose a potential threat to production in individual fields; i.e., know a field's history of pest infestations in order to use only those seed treatment pesticides that are warranted.
 Applying unneeded seed treatment products will increase costs with no offsetting increased return.
-Click here for seed treatment materials to use for common seed- and soil-borne pests.
+Click here to access a White Paper on this website that provides details about seed treatment materials to use for common seed- and soil-borne pests.
 Be aware that using the proper fungicide seed treatment is the most important issue to consider. - First line of defense.
-Seed treatments will ensure that the effect of early-season pests are minimized and that an intended stand and maximum early-season growth are realized so that the advantage from planting early is realized.
+Seed treatments will ensure that the effect of early-season pests are minimized and that an intended stand and maximum earlyseason growth are realized so that the advantage from planting early is realized.
 It is important to remember that a failed stand from early planting cannot be replaced-it can only be replanted at a later date with subsequent yield penalty.